-PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED FEBRUARY 2, 2015
+PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED NOVEMBER 25, 2014

-762,000 Shares of Common Stock
+1,111,112 Shares of Common Stock

-Warrants to Purchase 762,000 shares of Common Stock
+Warrants to Purchase 1,111,112 shares of Common Stock

-We are offering 762,000 shares of our common stock and warrants to purchase up to an aggregate of 762,000 shares of our common stock.
+We are offering 1,111,112 shares of our common stock and warrants to purchase up to an aggregate of 1,111,112 shares of our common stock.
 The warrants will have a per share exercise price of [125% of the public offering price of the common stock].
 The warrants are exercisable immediately and will expire five years from the date of issuance.

 Our securities are not listed on any national securities exchange.
 Our common stock is currently quoted on the OTCQB marketplace under the symbol "SKLN.QB."
 On October 24, 2014, we effected a 1:75 reverse stock split of our issued and outstanding common stock.
-The last reported per share price for our common stock was \$5.25, as quoted by the OTCQB marketplace on January 23, 2015.
+We have applied to list our common stock and warrants on The NASDAQ Capital Market under the symbols "SKLN" and "SKLNW", respectively.
+No assurance can be given that our application will be approved.
+The last reported per share price for our common stock was \$9.00, as quoted by the OTCQB marketplace on November 21, 2014.

 INVESTING IN OUR COMMON STOCK INVOLVES A HIGH DEGREE OF RISK.
-SEE "RISK FACTORS" BEGINNING ON PAGE 14 OF THIS PROSPECTUS FOR A DISCUSSION OF INFORMATION THAT SHOULD BE CONSIDERED IN CONNECTION WITH AN INVESTMENT IN OUR COMMON STOCK.
+SEE "RISK FACTORS" BEGINNING ON PAGE 13 OF THIS PROSPECTUS FOR A DISCUSSION OF INFORMATION THAT SHOULD BE CONSIDERED IN CONNECTION WITH AN INVESTMENT IN OUR COMMON STOCK.